oneduo/laravel-mail-scheduler/README.md

 ### Error handling

 If an exception occurs while sending an email, the exception message and stacktrace will be saved into the model.
-The command will resend errored emails until `max_attempts` isn't reached.
+The command will resend emails with an error status till `max_attempts` is reached.

 ## Configuration file <a name = "configuration-file"></a>